my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

         <img src="{{ site.baseurl}}/images/image-20230116091757291.png" alt="image-20230116091757291" style="zoom:50%;" />

-        -   position A: look out for position B, if they are slowing down, they are giving way to position C which provides you a <span style='color:chartreuse'>blocker; then you need to go;</span>
+        -   position A: look out for position B, if they are slowing down, they are giving way to position C which provides you a <span style='color:#32CD32'>blocker; then you need to go;</span>
             -   danger is the car in position C might take a U-turn.
 If so, you must stop and go 1st gear.
 Cars taking U-turn: slow and turn a lot.
             -   see blocker video
                 https://www.youtube.com/watch?v=bBJm3uum800